-- Shrimp — Look for raw, extra-large, peeled and deveined shrimp at the grocery store.
-I typically buy them frozen but you can also look for fresh options and the meat and seafood counter.
+Shrimp – Please use raw, extra-large, peeled, and deveined shrimp for this recipe.
+I typically buy them frozen, but you can also find fresh options at the meat and seafood counter.
+The size and texture of extra-large shrimp are ideal for this dish.

-- Seasonings — I generally use kosher salt, ground black pepper, crushed red pepper flakes and onion powder.
+Seasonings – I’ve tried this recipe with various seasonings, but I generally use kosher salt, ground black pepper, crushed red pepper flakes, and onion powder.
+This combination delivers just the right amount of flavor and heat without overpowering the shrimp.

 instructions to make this sautéed shrimp recipe